tawi1/DotsTrafficCity/docs/source/roadInstallation.rst

 #.
 Press `Force connect` button to connect segments (make sure all segments are :ref:`on one line <trafficNodeConnectionInfo>`).
 #.
 Press the `Bake` button (should be done after each road edit & before starting the scene, for more info the :ref:`bake info <bakingInfo>`).
 #.
 Create the :ref:`subscene <roadEntitySubscene>` **(one-time procedure)**.
 #.
-For further changes to roads and configs, read the :ref:`Road <roadEdit>` & to sync both scenes, read the :ref:`Config <configEdit>` editing workflow.
+For further changes to roads and configs, read the :ref:`Road <roadEdit>` editing workflow & to sync both scenes, read the :ref:`Config <configEdit>` editing workflow.

 .. _roadEntitySubscene: